deefex/Rapid_Reporter_BETA/README.md

 ![Screenshot](RapidReporter.png).

 I've also added the capability so it generates CSV **and** HTML output by default.
-No need to hand crank all that CSV data by hand now.
+No need to crank all that CSV data by hand now.
 As with the original, the HTML is customisable via your own `style.css` file.

 ### Mac Keyboard Shortcuts

-The user interface layout is almost identical to that of the Windows original with a few aesthetic alterations due to OSX UI element support.
-One thing to note is the Rapid Reporter Mac support for Mac keyboard shortcuts, shown below:
+There are menus, contextual and otherwise to perform all operations, but the keyboard shortcuts prove to be more expedient and popular by far.
+The shortcuts are unchanged from before:

 | Shortcut | Action |
 | :---: | :--- |